all insights

 How Does Database Indexing Works

-Imagine we have a table of users which includes their name and salary:
+Imagine we have a table of users that includes their names and salaries:

 --------------------------------------